dankelley/whalestrike/joss/paper.md

 Three arguments must be provided to `strike()`.
 The first sets the times at which model output is desired, the second establishes the initial locations and speeds of the ship and the whale, and the third describes the biological and physical properties of the ship and the whale.

-The examples in the documentation for `strike()` provide a good starting point for these three arguments.
-For example, the first example produced by typing
+An example is provided in the documentation of `strike()`, e.g. typing

 ```R
 library(whalestrike)
 example(strike)
 ```

 in an R console will run a sample simulation, and show a three-panel plot (reproduced here as Figure 1) of the relative position of whale and ship, the compression of the whale's layers, and the associated lethality index.